Click here for all questions you may have regarding room selection!

 How to Participate in Online Room Selection (2-Part Process)

-- To request a time-slot, log onto the Housing Portal by March 4th.
+- To request a time-slot, log onto the Housing Portal.

 - Requests made after this day may get a later time-slot than their peers.